exercism/python/concepts/generators/about.md

 The rationale behind this is that you use a generator when you do not need all the values _at once_.

-This would safe you memory, since you store just the value you are _currently_ working on.
+This saves memory and processing power, since only the value you are _currently working on_ is calculated.

 ## Using a generator

 Generators may be used in place of most `iterables` in Python.
 This includes  _functions_ or _objects_ that require an `iterable`/`iterator` as an argument.

-For example, if you want to use the `squares()` generator we just constructed, we simply use:
+To use the `squares()` generator:

 ```python
 >>> squared_numbers = squares([1, 2, 3, 4])